Stroke is a brain attack – the brain equivalent of a heart attack.

 - blood supply to the brain is blocked (ischemic stroke), or if a

 - blood vessel in the brain is ruptured (hemorrhagic stroke).

 When either of these things happen brain cells begin to die or are at risk of damage.

 If you or your loved ones have experienced stroke you will know that its consequences can be significant and life shattering.

 Stroke can affect anyone at anytime

-- Every year around 15 million people suffer a stroke worldwide.
+- 80 million people have survived stroke worldwide.

 Stroke is a serious illness